Cicadetta montana: New Forest cicada project

-C. montana has not been seen or heard anywhere in Britain since 2000.
+C. montana has not been seen or heard anywhere in Britain since 1996.
 In 2013, in an attempt to locate remaining specimens, developers have written application software for smartphones, enabling users to listen to sound frequencies beyond the normal human range.
-Up to December 2015, over 3,000 people had downloaded the ″Hunt for the New Forest Cicada app″ without success in Britain, although the app has recorded the insect in Slovenia.
+Up to December 2015, over 3,000 people had downloaded the "Hunt for the New Forest Cicada app" without success in Britain, although the app has recorded the insect in Slovenia.
 From 2016 onwards, 100 autonomous acoustic monitoring devices were to be deployed each year throughout the New Forest.

 C. montana also disappeared between 1941 and 1961, so their current absence may be part of a cycle.

 In 2024 a project to re-introduce the species to the New Forest was launched by the Species Recovery Trust.
 The project will involve capturing individuals from the Idrija region of Slovenia, with some to be captive bred and others released into a series of carefully monitored locations.

+Another project commenced in 2026, collecting eggs from the French military base Académie militaire de Saint-Cyr Coëtquidan in Brittany.